 - maintaining a clean environment by not smoking and by disposing of trash appropriately.
 Please see the library's Food and Drink Policy.

 - using only authorized areas of the library.

 - following directions for exiting the building or where to go in case of emergency.

 SMU Students, Faculty, and Staff

-Filming and photography in the Central University Libraries (Fondren Library or Hamon Arts Library) are only permitted with prior request.
+Filming and photography in Fondren Library is only permitted with prior request.
 Permission may be granted to SMU students, faculty, and staff who wish to film in the library to fulfill SMU-related assignments.
 For non-SMU requests, see below.

-Students, faculty, and staff filming in the Central University Libraries are subject to the following:
+Students, faculty, and staff filming in Fondren Library are subject to the following:

 - Filming/photography may be performed only in the designated areas as approved.